Northern Ireland: The Peace Programme

 In April 2008, the Commission published a report on its work under the NITF , which set out a number of ideas and leads to be explored by Northern Ireland in the different policy fields.
 The report was received very favourably in Northern Ireland which reacted by drawing up its own action plan to implement the suggestions offered.
 The actions have covered a diversity of areas including transnational and cross-border cooperation, networking (including a PEACE network and innovation networks with other regions in Europe), energy efficiency and dealing with climate change, the creation and maintenance of employment opportunities and developing skills, on investment in research and support for enterprises.

-President Barroso met with the First Minister, Peter Robinson, and the Deputy First Minister, Martin McGuinness, in Brussels on 9 December 2010.
-He re-affirmed the European Union's commitment to Northern Ireland in a statement issued following the meeting.
+Over the years, the NITF has worked steadily often behind the scenes to the broader political story in the region, as the new institutions and the political representatives bedded down and established working relationships.
+When he met the new First Minister, Peter Robinson, and the Deputy First Minister, Martin McGuinness, in Brussels on 9 December 2010 President Barroso re-affirmed the European Commission's commitment to Northern Ireland.
+Read the statement issued following the meeting.